-In June 2018, the Waka Kotahi Board agreed that a targeted enhanced funding assistance rate (TEFAR) would apply in the 2018–21 National Land Transport Programme (NLTP) for approved organisations’ new activities with high and very high results alignment, as assessed under Waka Kotahi's Investment Assessment Framework (IAF).
+In June 2018, the Waka Kotahi Board agreed that a targeted enhanced funding assistance rate (TEFAR) would apply in the 2018–21 National Land Transport Programme (NLTP) for approved organisations’ new activities with high and very high results alignment, as assessed under the Waka Kotahi Investment Assessment Framework (IAF).
 At that time, Waka Kotahi indicated these activities would also be included in one of five national priority programmes, including safety.

 Decision to limit the TEFAR to the Safe Network Programme

 The 2018–21 NLTP funding constraints mean the application of a TEFAR to a range of national priority programmes is no longer possible.

 Effective 17 May 2019, a TEFAR will only be applied to activities in the Safe Network Programme that have a high or very high results alignment.
 TEFAR applies to these safety activities, whether they are over $1 million or are included in a low cost, low risk programme for delivery in 2018–21.